The importance of preventive care for your pet in Jacksonville, FL

 - Routine dental cleaning – Scaling and polishing regularly assures your pet’s teeth and gums are healthy for comfortable chewing, early identification of tooth root abscesses and other problems before they also wreak havoc on overall health.
 As with humans, gum disease is associated with kidney, liver, and heart conditions.

 - Heartworm Testing – In Florida, there is no mosquito season and unfortunately we have these pesky little bugs year round.
 Not only can mosquitoes carry infectious organisms to people, they can also carry infectious parasites to our dogs and cats, specifically heartworms.
-Heartworm prevention is inexpensive and easy to administer, however extremely painful and expensive to treat.
+While preventing heartworms is quite inexpensive and easy, once infected, treating the disease can be very costly and painful.
 Ask us about Proheart, an injection that eliminates the need for monthly oral heartworm medication and keeps your dog protected from heartworms for 6 months!

 These and other types of preventive services more than pay for themselves, by maintaining your pet’s quality of life, avoiding traumatic and costly experiences as well as potentially eliminating the need for high-risk treatments.
-Call 904-516-9767 to to schedule your dog or cat’s visit with us at San Marco Animal Hospital in Jacksonville, FL.
+Call us at 904-516-9767 to schedule a visit at San Marco Animal Hospital.
 Don’t forget to ask about our wellness plans, which include all your pet’s yearly preventive care that allows for an affordable monthly payment, rather than all up front!